Information for corporate guests

 - Ensure all rubbish is placed in designated bins

 The Centre is a smoke-free environment however alcohol may be permitted with prior approval from the Office of Sport.
-Sydney Academy and Jindabyne are licenced venues and are unable to accommodate BYO.
+Jindabyne is a licenced venue and is unable to accommodate BYO.

 Centre Management reserves the right to ban alcohol or evict guests who are intoxicated or disturbing other guests.